-In what have been some of the worst clashes between Armenia and Azerbaijan in years, sixteen soldiers and one civilian have been killed in the last two weeks.
+In what have been some of the worst clashes between Armenia and Azerbaijan in years, sixteen soldiers and one civilian were killed in the last two weeks.
 Armenia has threatened to bomb an Azerbaijani reservoir.
 Azerbaijan has threatened to destroy an Armenian nuclear plant.
 These may be empty threats, but they speak to the level of tension between the two countries.

 What exactly happened, why, and what is the likely outcome?